Pirate-Programmer/supermonkeytyper2000/README.md

 Script to auto-type text from Monkeytype using screenshots + OCR.

 ---
+#Note
+Use it at your own risk if You get banned or something goes wrong you have been warned.
+This script is only for "educational purpose"

+---
 ## Usage
 - **F8** → take screenshot (make sure Monkeytype window is active).
 - **Esc** → stop the listener.